 5. A River Runs Through It (Par 3)

-Tee Off – Head West about 30 yards to a stump just off the path on the South side.
-You must throw with one foot on the stump.
+Tee Off – Head West about 30 yards to a newly planted tree just off the path on the South side.
+You must throw with one foot in the mulch.

 Throw East towards the bridge and your target is the light post on the other side of the bridge.

 6. How Low Can you Throw (Par 3)